ArunaStorage/dspace-rs/crates/dsp_api/README.md

 Both parties have the same state of the CN.
 In case the states differ, the CN is terminated and a new CN has to be initiated.

 See [Contract Negotiation Definition](../dsp_api/src/contract_negotiation/README.md) for more information.

+## Documentation for Transfer Process

+A Transfer Process (TP) involves two parties, a Provider that offers one or more Datasets under a Usage Policy and a Consumer that requests Datasets.
+A TP progresses through a series of states, which are controlled by the Provider and Consumer using messages.
+A TP transitions to another state as a result of an exchanged message.

+See [Transfer Process Definition](../dsp_api/src/transfer_process/README.md) for more information.